bamless/blang/docs/control-flow.md

 used as coditions for control flow statements.
 In some languages - especially statically typed ones - this situation cannot arise, as the compiler will check the type of any condition and fail if it doesn't find a boolean.
-For a dynamic language like  **J\*** though, it feels unnatural to fail with a runtime error everytime such a situation present itself.
+For a dynamic language like  **J\*** though, it feels unnatural to fail with a runtime error everytime such a situation presents itself.
 So, we follow the approach taken by other scripting language - and notably some statically typed ones, like c or c++ - and partition the set of all values in two: those which evaluate to true, and those which evaluate to false.
 We call them truthy and falsy values, respectively.

-The choice of wich values should be truthy and wich falsy is somewhat arbitrary and all languages have their own. **J\*** follow an approcach similar to the one of Lua: `null` and `false` are falsy, any other value is truthy.
+The choice of wich values should be truthy and wich falsy is somewhat arbitrary and all languages have their own rules. **J\*** follows an approcach similar to the one of Lua: `null` and `false` are falsy, any other value is truthy.
 This means that values such as `0`, the empty string `""` and empty sequences `[]` or `()` all evaluate to true, unlike some other languages.

 ## If statement

 The if statement is an example of a *branching* control flow structure.
-It is used to selectively chunks of code based on a condition:
+It is used to selectively execute chunks of code based on a condition:
 <pre class='runnable-snippet'>
 if 2 < 4
     print("Two is less than four")